gitechnologii/tech-companies-in-nepal/README.md

 - [F1Soft International](https://f1soft.com/) | Pulchowk, Lalitpur | FinTech company providing services to more than 90% of the banks and financial institutions in the country

 ## G - I
+- [GI Technology Pvt.
+Ltd.](https://www.gitechnologi.com/) | Lainchaur, Kathmandu | Our mission is to provide (Application Software, Customized Software Development, Website Design and Development, Web & Mobile Application development and Hardware Sales & Networking Solutions) maximum profits to our clients in the context of price and quality
 - [Grepsr](https://www.grepsr.com/) | Naxal, Kathmandu | The simplest web scraping platform
 - [GrowByData](https://growbydata.com/) | Kupondole, Lalitpur | Ecommerce data services for online retailers
 - [Growcept](https://growcept.com/) | Pulchowk, Lalitpur | Growcept is a tech products platform